The Software Commandments

 - Make sure you *really* understand the objectives/target of the project, from your customer's point of view

-- Keep a log book and use it every day
+- Keep a log (paper or digital) and use it every day

 - Always keep your own backups, and make sure you can restore

 - Code LESS: every line creates a work-chain.
 Code is a liability, not an asset

 - Read the documentation, use existing code if possible.
 Don't re-create what already exists